zeppelin-no/dashku/README.md

     cd dashku
     npm install

-Usage
+Booting the application
 ---

     mongod &
     redis-server &
     coffee app.coffee

+Using Dashku to create dashboards and widgets
+---

+Documentation will be coming soon.

 Testing
 ---

-Dashku has some tests, but not enough.
-More will be added in the future.

-There are also a few unit tests run by Mocha
+To run unit and functional tests:

     cake test

-To run the integration test suite
+To run the integration tests:

     node_modules/.bin/cucumber.js

 License & Credits
 ---

-&copy;2012 Anephenix Ltd.
+&copy; 2012 Anephenix Ltd. The Nike swoosh is a registered trademark of Nike Inc.

 Dashku is licensed under the [MIT license](www.opensource.org/licenses/MIT)